eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ls
 ```

-The result of this command is a `hello` directory with a bit more complex structure than the bare application because it generates some extra files to configure the cmake project:
+The result of this command is a `hello` directory with the following structure:

 - CMakeLists.txt, cmake configuration file.
 - README.txt, a text file which contains information about how to build this application with cmake.